maurusrv/advent-of-code/README.md

 ## TODO
 1. Might try putting my personalized puzzle inputs on a text file.
 Then maybe also practice file access on each programming languages, but who knows when.
 2. Add programming language installation maybe.
-But I'm basically using `asdf`, and system installation for go.
+But I'm basically using `asdf`.
+See `.tool-versions`

 * Learnings are not comprehensive, only the notable things I observe at the time of practicing and current skill.
+* Go to a specific language directory to be able to run the commands properly.